About the Project

 - Completed a bachelor’s degree (preferably in exercise science/physiology or similar health/medical field) with first class honours or equivalent degree; or equivalent industry/clinical/research experience.

-- A high level of English language proficiency, both written and verbal
+- English language proficiency, both written and verbal